JuanDArdilaG/value-objects/README.md

 # Value Objects

 > More about Value Objects by Martin Fowler -> [link](https://martinfowler.com/bliki/ValueObject.html)

-This package aims to provide usual value objects  from ddd implementations.
+This package aims to provide usual value objects for DDD implementations.

 ## Features

 ### Value Objects

-Generic Value Objects implementation.
-Each of one with this two scopes/definitions: Validator and Operator.
+Each VO have two scopes/definitions: Validator and Operator.

 #### Validator